 Were you involved in a car accident in Houston with an underinsured or uninsured driver?
 Attorney Brian White & Associates, PC can help you recover the fair compensation you are entitled to and deserve, whether through a lawsuit with the at-fault driver or your own insurance policy.
-Call our Houston car accident lawyers to arrange a case evaluation and review of your legal rights.
+Contact our Houston accident lawyers at (713) 224-4878 to arrange a case evaluation and review of your legal rights.
 The consultation is free, and there are no fees unless we recover money for you.

 Insurance: First Steps After a Crash With an Uninsured Motorist

 Even if the other driver did not have insurance, you can still recover compensation for your injuries under your own uninsured/underinsured (UM/UIM) policy.

 A UM/UIM claim is filed with your own insurance company.
 If the other driver had minimum coverage, and you suffered damages which exceeded the driver’s policy, you would pursue a claim first against the driver’s insurance, and then file a UM/UIM claim with your own insurance company.

 Immediately after an accident, review your insurance policy language and see what type and kinds of coverage you had, including UM/UIM insurance, and PIP Insurance.
 If you have PIP coverage, you can file for it immediately, and it should be paid as long as your accident meets certain criteria.